 The Real Dose website cites 2 studies in support of this ingredient.
 They are:

-1. A study published in 2000 titled, Piperine derived from black pepper increases the plasma levels of coenzyme Q10 following oral supplementation.
+1. A study titled, Piperine derived from black pepper increases the plasma levels of coenzyme Q10 following oral supplementation.
 This study showed that 5 mg of Piper nigrum (pepper) increased levels of coenzyme Q10 in healthy males.
 Real Dose Formula No 1contains 5 mg of pepper.

-2. A study published in 1999 titled Piperine, an alkaloid derived from black pepper increases serum response of beta-carotene during 14-days of oral beta-carotene supplementation.
+2. A study titled Piperine, an alkaloid derived from black pepper increases serum response of beta-carotene during 14-days of oral beta-carotene supplementation.
 Basically, pepper increased the absorption of beta carotene.

 This is why pepper is in the product.
-It's not because of any metabolism boosting or weight loss effect, but rather because pepper appears to enhance absorption of other things.
-If I am correct, the idea is the pepper will increase the absorption of the 2 active ingredients in Real Dose Formula No 1.
+It's not because of any metabolism-boosting or weight loss effect, but rather because pepper appears to enhance absorption of other things.
+Here, the pepper increases the absorption of the 2 active ingredients in Real Dose Formula No 1.

 Summary of studies